savannahcookson/BetA-Series-COrrelation/README.md

 ## Credit
 BASCO toolbox originally written by Dr. Martin Goettlich, Luebeck University.
 Original toolbox available for download through [NITRC](https://www.nitrc.org/projects/basco) or in the Master branch of this repository.

+Goettlich, M., Beyer, F., & Kraemer, U. (2015).
+BASCO: a toolbox for task-related functional connectivity. *Frontiers in Systems Neuroscience*, *9*, 126.